Holy Roar (album)

-Holy Roar is the twelfth studio album by Chris Tomlin.
+Holy Roar is the eleventh studio album by Chris Tomlin.
 It was released on October 26, 2018, along with a book titled Holy Roar: 7 Words That Will Change the Way You Worship, co-written with his minister Darren Whitehead, and a Spotify-exclusive "Holy Roar Podcast".
 Tomlin announced a short Christmas tour and a 2019 Holy Roar Tour to promote the album.
 Ed Cash and Bryan Fowler handled the production of the album.

 Background

 Tomlin has said that parts of the album is a response to current events.
 In regards to the title Holy Roar, Tomlin states that "people let a massive roar out for different things, but when you put ‘holy’ in front of it, it changes everything.
 It's this set apart roar."
 He adds that Holy Roar gives the connotation of "every tribe, every language, every tongue" giving "worship to God".
 Tomlin states that the lead single "Resurrection Power" reminds the listener "of the foundation of our faith, which is that you've been made alive".